P2nc2ke/Algorithms/README.md

 # Algorithms
-This project is for educational purpuse only.
+This project is for educational purpose only.

 * Recursion
   * Factorial, Factorial2